 See more Expert Answers

-- Lorenz R, et al. Clinical manifestations, diagnosis and treatment of acute hepatitis C in adults. http://www.uptodate.com/home.
-Accessed June 4, 2014.
+- Lorenz R, et al. Clinical manifestations, diagnosis, and treatment of acute hepatitis C virus infection in adults. https://www.uptodate.com/contents/search.
+Accessed July 17, 2017.

 - Hepatitis C FAQs for the public.
-Centers for Disease Control and prevention. http://www.cdc.gov/hepatitis/c/cfaq.htm.
-Accessed March 12, 2014.
+Centers for Disease Control and Prevention. https://www.cdc.gov/hepatitis/hcv/cfaq.htm.
+Accessed July 17, 2017.